 - Loss: A variety of types of loss can trigger depression or other medical concerns: losing weight, losing the desire to eat, a loss of self-worth, a loss of interest in activities or hobbies that were formerly enjoyed, or less time spent with friends or family.

 - Slowing Down: Observe if the older person’s movements or speech have slowed down, if it takes the person longer than usual to talk about or recall memories, or if drive or energy are lessened.

 - Sleeping Changes: Depression can have major effects on sleep patterns, including trouble with falling or remaining asleep, trouble waking up, or trouble remaining alert and awake throughout the day.

 - Forgetfulness: Look for differences in how the older person takes care of herself; for instance, if she has always been careful about maintaining good personal hygiene and taking care with her appearance, but suddenly begins to disregard personal care, or any other vital changes like forgetting to take medicine, to eat a healthy diet, etc.

 Various other medical conditions tend to also make depression worse.
 Be particularly mindful if the older person has been affected by any of the following:

 If you suspect senior depression in a loved one, it’s important to take action and not to disregard it as just something the senior will get over in time.
 Depression is a chronic medical condition that necessitates treatment in order to recover.

 And keep in mind, you’re not alone!
 Stay Home Care’s home care services can help loved ones through senior depression or any other health issues.
-We’re experienced in providing compassionate Brentwood home care and care throughout the surrounding area, offering friendly companionship to help encourage participation in exercise programs and social activities, to prepare delicious, healthy meals, provide transportation to medical appointments and to run errands, and more.
+As the leading caregiver in Nashville, TN and throughout the surrounding area, we offer friendly companionship to help encourage participation in exercise programs and social activities, to prepare delicious, healthy meals, provide transportation to medical appointments and to run errands, and more.